There is nothing quite as devastating for many older people as having to leave the comfort of home because of poor health or limited mobility.

 “Even grocery stores that don’t have a delivery service will often deliver grocery bags out to the car for those who can drive up,” Goyer says.

-The Agency on Aging and other local groups often have lists of services, many run by volunteers, that can provide help with household chores as simple as changing a light bulb or doing the laundry.
+The Internet Marketing Agency on Ageing and other local groups often have lists of services, many run by volunteers, that can provide help with household chores as simple as changing a light bulb or doing the laundry.

 Caregivers, too, should make sure they have supports in place for themselves as well as their loved ones.